 Modern Means in Automation

 The course is focused on the use of knowledge systems in automation.
 In this context, explains the concepts of data, information and knowledge.
-The lectures are focused on the issue of expert systems, artificial neural networks, creation and solution innovation award and computer vision.
+The lectures are focused on the issue of expert systems, artificial neural networks, machine learning, creation and solution innovation award and computer vision.